 You can mount a kayak to your RV in different ways, but for long-term travel, this is what we recommend.

-We’ll look at the best way to mount a kayak to an RV, provide seven of the best RV kayak racks on the market, and share how to build your own.
+Keep reading as we look at the best way to mount a kayak to an RV, share seven of the best RV kayak rack options, and learn how to build your own.
 Let’s get into it!

 What’s the Best Way to Mount a Kayak to an RV?